hnicke/sodalite/docs/index.md

 *Dungeon Crawl Stone Soup: For selecting an item, press it's automatically assigned key.*

 After a while, the keys will burn into one's muscle memory - using the game's interface feels extremely efficient.
-`sodalite` brings the same navigation philosophy to your file system.
+`sodalite` brings the same asset to your file system: Navigation at the speed of thought.

 ## Navigate the file system
 When opening `sodalite`, you will see the listing of the current directory.
 Pressing one of the keys displayed in front of the entries will take you there.
 ![Sodalite](sodalite.png)

 On the right side, the current possible actions with their corresponding keybindings are displayed.
 All actions are freely configurable.

 Whenever `sodalite` encounters an entry the first time, it will automatically assign a free key to this entry.
 If you'd rather like to assign a specific key to an entry, you can do that in `assign mode`.